Longer-Term Outlook

 The charts will be updated by every Saturday.
 When no change to text, [NC] will be used.

-[NC] The longer-term indicators below shows a slight UP MARKET, within an intermediate-term BULL CYCLE, within a longer-term BULL TREND.
-A BEAR MARKET is underway as the 28.7% drop in the S&P 500 index below shows.
+The longer-term indicators below shows a DOWN MARKET, within an intermediate-term BULL CYCLE, within a longer-term BULL TREND.
+A BULL MARKET is underway as the S&P 500 index crossed above its July peak.

 Monthly 20-Year Chart

 [NC] This chart gives a long-term perspective on the current action.
 A BULL TREND started during the week ending 5/19/2023 when the MACD cross occurred.
-The bear trend that started on 2/4/2022 is over.
+There was a close call for a bear trend to start, but that didn't happen as shown by the expanded view at the right.
 Included in the chart are the 12-month and 36-month simple moving averages.
 The MACD is based on the difference between the 8 and 30-month exponential moving averages with a red 7-month EMA of the MACD, the signal line.
 Crossovers indicate a change in the primary trend and seem to be a good indication of where the market is going.
 The window at the right gives a magnified view of the recent monthly action.

 Weekly Four-Year Chart

 [NC] Below is a weekly chart of the S&P 500 index.
 A record high occurred on 2/19/2020.
-Then a serious crash occurred due to the fear of the coronavirus affect on the economy.
+Then a serious crash occurred due to the fear of the corona virus affect on the economy.
 This caused the start of a bear cycle, which preceded a long bull cycle.
 In February 2022 the MACD dropped down to again indicate a bear cycle.
-During the later part of 2022 until now, a symetrical triangle has formed, which is a continuation pattern, i.e. a break down is likely.
-Now the MACD and RSI show a BULL CYCLE.
+Since the later part of 2022 an up-channel is carrying the market higher, however, this channel was broken in the week ending 10/20/2023.
+The MACD broke below zero during that week indicating that a bear cycle started.
+A BULL CYCLE is underway during this favorable time of the year.
+The RSI is above 70, which shows positive momentum, but an overbought market on a weekly basis.
+Staying overbought means a strong market.
+The index is at the top of the channel where it has dropped in the past to consolidate the gains.

-[NC] Although an RSI over 70 indicates an overbought market, the pros like the high momentum and buy more.
+[NC] When the RSI is over 70 it indicates an overbought market, the pros like the high momentum and buy more.
 The market can stay "overbought" for quite a while in a strong market.
-The red down-arrows indicate when the 9-week RSI drops below 70 -- perhaps a time to take short-term profits thus reducing risk.
+The red down-arrows indicate when the 9-week RSI drops below 70 -- perhaps a time to take some short-term profits thus reducing risk.
 The MACD shows when the bull and bear cycles occur -- a rise above or below zero.
 The cycle determination is explained in more detail on the Observations page.
 A weekly chart should be used to determine the market trend.
 Then a daily chart can be used to time entries or exits.

 Chart of Advances - Declines